Where is the Cross Hammock manufactured?

 Up to what body size can I use the Cross Hammock?

-Due to its construction, the Cross Hammock is spread up to a maximum length of 1.90 m (6' 3"), depending on the height of the user.
+Due to its construction, the Cross Hammock is spread up to a maximum length of 1.85 m (6' 1"), depending on the height of the user.
 If you lie without a mat, you will feel a moderate pressure on your head and feet.
 Users of a camping mat, on the other hand, benefit from the length and width of the camping mat used, which frees them from confinement when lying in the hammock.
+For users over 1.90 m we offer a Cross Hammock XL.

 What adjustment options does the Cross Hammock user have?